Home

 Beginner Basics To Keep in Mind:

-• be aware of the light (sun/shade) available in your garden
+• be aware of the light i.e. sun exposure available in your garden

 • identify plants that will grow in your hardiness zone and use plants that work for you; see the gardening article: It Died...So, Now What?"

-• play with color in the garden, trying different color combinations to discover which ones are pleasing to your eyes
+• play with color in the garden, trying different color combinations to discover which ones work for you in your flower gardens

-• there are a few of these other basics of design elements that you may find helpful also
+• there are a few of these other basics of design elements that you may find helpful too

 Along with these beginner basics, there is yet one other item of importance when planning your beautiful garden areas: